 In order to store your sperm for your use in the future, you must obtain a physician’s referral and schedule an appointment.
 Please refer to Sperm Banking for a detailed explanation.
 Patients who store sperm for their exclusive use in the future are referred to as client depositors.

 The sperm cryopreservation fee (see Fees) is applicable for each sample collected.
 There is a fee for storage billed to your credit card on a monthly basis.
 There is also a one-time fee for viral disease testing, which must be performed during the first appointment.
 Note that prices are subject to change without prior notice.

 I have a billing question.
 Who do I call?

-If you have a question regarding why you were billed, contact Pittsburgh Cryobank, Inc. at the number on Contact Us.
+If you have a question regarding why you were billed, contact Pittsburgh Cryobank at 412-687-0335.
 If you have a question regarding an invoice, please contact our business office at (614) 451-4375.

 I purchased donor sperm from another facility, established a pregnancy, and my doctor’s office cannot store the remaining vial(s).
 Do you provide storage in this scenario?

 Yes, Pittsburgh Cryobank provides storage for donor specimens from other sperm banks.
-An Annual Storage Fee, based on the number of vials in storage, applies (refer to Fees for details).
+We charge storage fees on a monthly basis, billed to your credit card.

 When are appointments scheduled?

 Appointments for andrology and sperm banking services are scheduled M-F 8:00am-2:00pm.
 Appointments for potential donors are scheduled M-Th 8:00am-2:00pm.
 Please call (412) 687-0335 M-F 7:30am-4:00pm to schedule an appointment.